ltrujello/ltrujello.github.io/docs/posts/transformer.md

 ## Attention mechanism
 We'll first start with the attention.
-In the original paper, the Transformer architecture relies heavily on a relatively simple model for the concept of attention.
+In the original paper, the Transformer architecture relies on a relatively simple model for the concept of attention.
 Generally, **attention** is a function that takes in a

 - A query $q \in \mathbb{R}^{d_k}$